-As of March 31, 2024, our executive officers and directors beneficially owned approximately 15% of our outstanding common stock.
+As of September 30, 2024, our executive officers and directors beneficially owned approximately 15% of our outstanding common stock.
 Because of their beneficial ownership interest, our officers and directors could significantly influence stockholder actions of which you disapprove or that are contrary to your interests.
 This ability to exercise significant influence could prevent or significantly delay another company from acquiring or merging with us.

-Our protective provisions in our Amended and Restated Certificate of Incorporation and bylaws could make it difficult for a third party to successfully acquire us even if you would like to sell your stock to them.
+Our protective provisions in our amended and restated certificate of incorporation and amended and restated bylaws could make it difficult for a third party to successfully acquire us even if you would like to sell your stock to them.

-We have protective provisions in our Amended and Restated Certificate of Incorporation and bylaws that could delay, discourage, or prevent a third party from acquiring control of us without the approval of our Board of Directors.
+We have protective provisions in our amended and restated certificate of incorporation ("Restated Charter") and amended and restated bylaws ("Restated Bylaws") that could delay, discourage, or prevent a third party from acquiring control of us without the approval of our Board of Directors.
 These protective provisions include: